Events from Jan 76 to Dec 78

 Two Daleks also made an appearance at the Worthing Carnival in the summer of 1978.
 The West Tarring Boys Club entered a float into the annual event which had been running since 1921.
 The boys were dressed as aliens in green outfits and home made rubber masks!

 The BBC loaned the club Dalek Seven-ii and Goon i.
-The pairing of the shoulder of Dalek Seven to the skirt of Goon ii was a new combination and highlighted the random mixing of props by BBC Exhibitions in this period.
+The pairing of the shoulders of Dalek Seven to the skirt of Goon ii was a new combination and highlighted the random mixing of props by BBC Exhibitions in this period.
 Goon i was starting to show signs of damage to its metal shoulder section with a large depression now in evidence between the gun and arm boxes.

 An Oddball Addition